AllenJonathan/Snake/README.md

 Note: You should have python and pip installed already on your device.

 #### Without git installed
-- Download the code and unzip the file.
+- Download the code and extract its contents.
 - run `pip install pygame` in terminal
 - run `python snake.py` in the project directory